-Ofire plus is a solution that enables local authorities to prevent or manage hazards wildfires, coordinate field volunteers, or inform the general public about them in a meaningful and accessible way.
+Ofireplus enables authorities to prevent or manage hazards wildfires, coordinate field volunteers, or inform the general public about them in a meaningful and accessible way.

-Solution includes a client side mobile app which is paired with a SAAS web application, installed on the local authorities who act as a local admin.
+Solution includes a client side mobile app which is paired with a SAAS web application for local authorities who act as a local admin.
 Map interactions and in-map user reporting is a crucial part of the app for both mobile and web.

-This "ecosystem" is created primary for resilient communities and local authorities to inform the citizens of the community in a simple and meaningful way.
+Resilient communities and local authorities are the main user cases to inform the citizens of the community in a simple and meaningful way.

 The project's kick off involved multiple workshops with the product team to understand the product's vision, the business logic, the pain points the team had already researched and to elaborate on previous researches or assumptions the product team had already concluded.